Annual charge for garden waste

 There is an annual subscription cost of £42 per bin or per 100 sack labels.
 Subscription to the service allows wheeled bin users fortnightly collections and collections as required for sacks, across 50 weeks of the year, with a short break for Christmas, between 6 April 2020 until 31 March 2021.
 The subscription will need to be renewed each year for your garden waste collection to continue.

 How do I subscribe to the garden waste collection service?

-You can subscribe for the service on our website from February 2020.
-The subscription fee is £42 and covers the service from the start of April 2020 until the end of March 2021.
+You can subscribe for the service on our website.
+The subscription fee is £42 and covers the service from 6 April 2020 until the end of March 2021.

 Is there a deadline for subscribing to the service?

 No, you can join the garden waste collection subscription at any time in the year.
 The £42 charge does not reduce if you join after the subscription services begins on 6 April 2020, so we recommend that you subscribe as close to this date as you can.